12 Simonds Hill Road

 Today's Hour-By-Hour Forecast

 • Tent: Know how to set it up, and make sure it is in good repair and has all its parts.
+We will not set it up for you unless you make prior arrangements with us and have some legitimate need for assistance.

 • Sleeping bag: or other bedding.
 The ground is hard, and the nights can be chilly even in warm weather.

-• Bug repellent & Sunscreen: Again, many people feel they can do without these things, and then borrow ours.
+• Bug repellent & Sunscreen: Again, many people feel they can do without these things, and then ask to borrow ours.
 We've got a good deal of swamp around here, so bugs can descend with unexpected ferocity.
 Hats, sunglasses and covering clothing may be a good idea.

 • Sensible Shoes: While some people can make it down to the field in high heels, I would not recommend it.
 Bring shoes appropriate for being in the woods.